DelisaRogger/CommunityScienceMuseum/README.md

 ## Running

 https://community-science-museum-delrog.netlify.app/

-To view the website, simply open the `index.html` file in your browser:

-1. In your project folder, double-click on `index.html`, or use this command:

-    ```bash
-    open index.html
-    ```

 Alternatively, you can serve the project with a local development server, such as Live Server for VSCode.